- Digital Fabrication

 Upon acceptance, each student will receive a course supply list.
 Supply costs range from $20 to $60 and vary by course.

 Although it's not required, a student may appreciate having access to $50 in spending money for the week on campus.
 Teens especially enjoy shopping at the Illini Union Bookstore for Illinois attire.

-Students must have completed their freshman, sophomore, or junior year of high school by summer 2018.
+Students must have completed their freshman, sophomore, or junior year of high school by summer 2019.
 Teens at all ability levels are invited to apply.
-Students applying to the dance major must submit a two-minute solo video.

 Early application to the program is encouraged, as students are placed in majors and minors on a first-come, first-served basis.
 Although every effort will be made to assign applicants to their first or second choices, placements cannot be guaranteed.